 In HDR mode the lighting buffer is also allocated as a floating point buffer.
 This reduces banding in the lighting buffer.
 HDR is supported in deferred rendering even if no post-processing effects are present.

 The ImageEffectTransformsToLDR attribute can be added to a post-processing effect script to indicate that the target buffer should be in LDR instead of HDR.
 Essentially, this means that a script can automatically convert to LDR after applying its HDR post-processing effect.
-See Writing Post-processing Effects for more details.
+See Writing Custom Effects in the Post Processing package for more details.